 Very close to development finance is bridging finance, which is used to complete on a loan where there is a strict deadline and a mortgage would otherwise take too long.

 A common example is when you are looking to move house but have not sold your original house yet.
 You are able to release the equity secured on your existing home and then you have up to 24 months for your first home to sell and then you can repay your loan.

-To distinguish between development and bridging, it is common to look at how ‘heavy’ the renovation is.
+To distinguish between development and bridging finance, as a guide it is common to look at how ‘heavy’ the renovation is.
 Bridging is used for purchasing the property, but development finance is better suited to making renovations such as light refurbishments, rebuilding or starting a new property from scratch.